Wadsworth Jarrell: Georgia

-In 1977 the Jarrells moved from Washington, D.C. to Athens, Georgia.
+In 1977, the Jarrells moved from Washington, D.C. to Athens, Georgia.
 With his children getting older and the couple's toy company struggling to stay afloat, Jarrell became assistant professor at the University of Georgia.
 His position at the university assured him studio space.
-In 1979 he had two solo shows and participated in three AFRICOBRA exhibitions.
-His work continued to be socially and politically aware with paintings like Festival #1 (1978) showing brilliant Senufo figures, a work supporting South Africans at war.
-African imagery became more apparent in his paintings with zigzag patterns and lizards appearing, representing "that Africans, as the first people, have the right to speak on their own behalf," as seen in Midnight Poet at 125th Street & Lenox (1979).
-In 1979 Jarrell received grant money to create a 52 x 31-foot mural at the East Athens Community Center.
+In 1979, he had two solo shows and participated in three AFRICOBRA exhibitions.
+His work continued to be socially and politically aware, with paintings such as Festival #1 (1978) showing brilliant Senufo figures, a work supporting South Africans at war.
+African imagery became more apparent in his paintings with zigzag patterns and lizards appearing, representing "that Africans, as the first people, have the right to speak on their own behalf", as seen in Midnight Poet at 125th Street & Lenox (1979).
+In 1979, Jarrell received grant money to create a 52 x 31-foot mural at the East Athens Community Center.
 A team of art students helped Jarrell and Jae to complete the work, titled Ascension, which remains in Athens today.

-By the mid-1980s Jarrell was being represented by the Fay Gold Gallery in Atlanta.
-In 1984 the family moved to Atlanta when Jae accepted a teaching position at The Lovett School.
+By the mid-1980s, Jarrell was being represented by the Fay Gold Gallery in Atlanta.
+In 1984, the family moved to Atlanta when Jae accepted a teaching position at The Lovett School.
 Jarrell continued to commute to Athens to teach.
 The move to Atlanta provided more income for the family while allowing Jarrell to sell more work and spark relationships with potential customers, galleries and museums in the region.
 Jarrell became the painting professor for the University's Studies Abroad Program in 1986.
 For two months he lived in Cortona, Italy with Jae and his two daughters, while Wadsworth Jr. remained in Atlanta finishing high school.
 The opportunity allowed him to explore the country, visiting historic sites throughout Italy and the Venice Biennale.
 Upon his return he was promoted to full professor at the university in February 1987, but he resigned in 1988.

-During the 1990s Jarrell continued to explore aspects of black life in his paintings.
+During the 1990s, Jarrell continued to explore aspects of black life in his paintings.
 Dudes on the Street (1991) is a depiction of black life in the city; two cartoon-like men and two women stand on the street with an expired parking meter next to them.
 The background features a ribs restaurant and a record shop, with coolade colors drenching the entire landscape.
-Robert Douglas compared the piece to Chicken Shack by Archibald Motley, stating "both artists have fulfilled the mission of celebrating black life."
-Two paintings about boxing were created during this time as well: Stride of a Legend/Tribute to Papa Tall, a tribute to Muhammad Ali and textile designer Papa Tall of Senegal, and The Champion (1991) a portrayal Evander Holyfield.
+Robert Douglas compared the piece to Chicken Shack by Archibald Motley, stating "both artists have fulfilled the mission of celebrating black life".
+Two paintings about boxing were created during this time as well: Stride of a Legend/Tribute to Papa Tall, a tribute to Muhammad Ali and textile designer Papa Tall of Senegal, and The Champion (1991), a portrayal of Evander Holyfield.